bomberman30/AdvanceOS-for-cardputer/README.md

 - + key or - key to change volume

 # in 3D renderer
-* use file 3d file example from 3D_MODEL folder
+* use file 3d file example from 3D_MODEL folder or create yourself in 3D software like BLENDER
 * 1 key normal view press again to change beckground
 * 2 key Grey view like Blendrer software
 * 3 key wireframe view